 | Unit of competition | Pages | Passages, facts and entities |

-| Click behavior | User clicks through to you | User may never click — the citation is the visibility |
+| Click behavior | User clicks through to you | The user may never click; the citation itself is the visibility |

-| Winner-take-all? | Position 1 gets ~30% of clicks | 2–6 cited sources take everything |
+| Winner concentration | Position 1 gets roughly 30% of clicks | Two to six cited sources take nearly everything |

 | Measurement | Rankings, impressions, clicks | AI mentions, AI search volume, share of citations |